 After your walk, enjoy the dramatic views of the Bannockburn landscape during lunch from Mt Difficulty's impressive cellar door and restaurant setting.

-Vouchers for Bannockburn Sluicings
+Contact Bannockburn Sluicings

 The sliced hills and 'western movie' terrain of Bannockburn Sluicings, and the nearby Stewart Town, provide dramatic evidence of Otago's gold mining era which spanned 5 decades commencing in the early 1860s.

 It's no wonder then that a pivotol scene in Jane Campion's multi-oscar nominated film, 'The Power of the Dog' was filmed here (the scene where the boy Peter takes his first ride and discovers a dead cow).